Can the iPad Replace All Educational Technology?

 The iPad is very popular right now, but there is no guarantee that this will always be the case.
 Just a few years ago schools were scrambling to build computer labs, which were followed by carts full of laptops.
 The iPad is compact and versatile, but it also has some limits.
 Before schools rush to purchase a large number of iPads, they should honesty assess the pro and cons, and avoid getting lost in the hype of new technology.
 As a consumer and an educator, I do like the iPad a great deal.
 It is powerful, versatile, and easy to carry around to a variety of settings.
 However, it has limits, and I think schools have to be careful that they do not sacrifice productivity for popularity.

-The author teaches at the college level and prior to entering the classroom he spent many years in higher education administration.
+The author teaches at the college level and prior to entering the classroom he spent many years in administration.
 On occasion he also enjoys the pure entertainment of substitute teaching at the high school and middle school levels.